mvmu/medup/README.md

    `USE medup;`

+5. Execute the content of postgres_db_setup.sql into pgAdmin query console to setup the necessary tables and initial data: doctors, patients, categories and status.

 ## Installation
 1. Open a terminal in the root folder of the project and run `npm install`
 2. Once the installation is completed, run the server with `node index`